Japan’s growth drops amid pandemic, worse times likely ahead

 Japan is in a technical recession, defined as two quarters straight of contraction, as its economy contracted 1.9% in October-December.
 It remained flat July-September, and eked out 0.5% growth for April-June, according to the latest numbers.

 Japan is extremely valuable to the economic damage from the ongoing outbreak.
-It is dependent on trade with both China and the U.S., the country where the pandemic began and the country where it has hit hardest.
+It is dependent on trade with both China and the U.S., the country where the pandemic began and the country where it has been hit hardest.

 Travel, tourism and trade with those countries and others have faded.